 Set a Transition Timeline

-Prepare Your HR and Payroll Systems
+Prepare Your HR, Payroll, and Employee Benefits Systems

 One of the most important steps in transitioning off of a PEO is setting up your own HR and payroll systems.
 You’ll need to choose payroll software, establish employee benefits, and make sure you have systems in place to handle taxes, workers’ comp, and compliance.